lorensen/VTKExamples/src/VTKBook/Chapter7.md

 node where the error value indicates how much the scalar values in the child nodes deviate from the approximate value in the parent node.
-Hierarchical splatting \[Laur91\] can be performed by descending the octree only until a node with less than a
+Hierarchical splatting \[Laur91\] can be performed by descending the octree only until a node with less than a given error tolerance is encountered.

-**244** Advanced Computer Graphics

-given error tolerance is encountered.
 The contribution of this region of the volume on the image can be approximated by rendering geometric primitives for the splat \[Shirley90\] , \[Wilhelms91\] .
 Increasing the allowed error will decrease the time required to render the data